• Free shipping on orders over €35

 How do I keep my hair healthy?

-Tip 25 - Use Invisibobble
+Tip 25 - Use invisibobble

-Tip 26 - Protect Your Hair from Weather Conditions
+Tip 26 - Protect your hair from weather conditions

-Tip 27 - Regular Trimming
+Tip 27 - Regular trims

 Tip 28 - Nutrition

-Drinking plenty of water hydrates your hair better and makes it stronger.
+Drinking plenty of water hydrates your hair and strengthens it.
 Taking vitamins also makes your hair stronger and healthier.
-You might want to try the SugarBearHair Hair Vitamins to give your hair enough vitamins.
+You might want to try sugarbearhair Hair Vitamins to give your hair enough vitamins.